PBfordev/wxOpenCVCameras/README.md

 Notes
 ---------
-To convert `cv::Mat` to `wxBitmap`, the code uses `ConvertMatBitmapTowxBitmap()` from the [wxOpenCVTest project](https://github.com/PBfordev/wxopencvtest), so all the information there applies here is as well.
+To convert `cv::Mat` to `wxBitmap`, the code uses `ConvertMatBitmapTowxBitmap()` from the [wxOpenCVTest project](https://github.com/PBfordev/wxopencvtest), so all the information provided there applies here is as well.

 Removing a camera (i.e., stopping a thread) may sometimes take a while so that the program appears to be stuck.
 However, this happens when the worker thread is stuck in an OpenCV call